QianhuiWan/MethylationArray_Placenta/README.md

 ## Part 3

-To have a overview of batch effects using those control probes on 450k an EPIC arrays, PCA were applied to control probes from RGchannel sets.
+To have an overview of batch effects using those control probes on 450K and EPIC arrays, PCA were applied to control probes from RGchannel sets.

 * Get control probe intensities from RGchannel sets, calculated beta and M values for control probes and did PCA (`FactoMineR`).